Skip to Content

 Ursula K. Le Guin was a hero of the fantasy and sci-fi genres; an incredibly kind and powerful and inspirational woman.
 While she is most celebrated for her genre-defining sci-fi novels, The Left Hand of Darkness and The Dispossessed, she also redefined the fantasy genre with her Earthsea quartet.

+Beginning with A Wizard of Earthsea, this is a series of fantasy books for readers of all ages, set in a world of vast oceans and no great continents.
 Our protagonist, Ged, is born on a humble island but with incredible innate magical gifts.
 A Wizard of Earthsea is Ged’s coming-of-age story, as he grows from a simple boy to an arrogant youth, and eventually a wise and powerful wizard.

 A Wizard of Earthsea established several important staples of the fantasy genre, most obvious of which are magic systems and a school for witches and wizards.
 After using magic to save his island from raiders, Ged is taken on as a wizard’s apprentice, and later is sent to a magical school in order to mature his mind as well as his magic.